 Figure 14.
-Main effects plot for Sgenf vs Kn, Ra and ϕ.
+Main effects plot for Sgenf vs. Kn, Ra and ϕ.

-Figure 15 illustrates the interaction plots between parameters investigated in this work on Sgenf, the graph shows that there is no interaction between these parameters, as they do not intersect; these parameters are independent on each other in terms of their influence on Sgenf.
+Figure 15 illustrates the interaction plots between parameters investigated in this work on Sgenf, the graph shows that there is an interaction between any two parameters, as they do intersect.